 For a long duration event, staff schedules should allow for adequate rest periods and "off duty" time so that personnel can perform at their best while on duty.

 With careful, thoughtful planning and resource allocation, EMS systems can be well prepared to manage mass gatherings effectively and without fanfare.
-If done well, participants will likely never know about the safety net that exists to protect them during what is usually a joyful fun event.

 - De Lorenzo RA.
 Mass gathering medicine: a review.
 Prehosp Disaster Med 1997;12:6872